All Episodes

 It is too bright.

-It would destroy the telescope.
+It would destroy the television.

-Meaning when you look at the moon, you see a bright crescent, there's the faint old moon and the new moon's arms.
+Even the dark side of the moon, I think he meant the earth-lit portion, meaning when you look at the moon, you see a bright crescent, there's the faint old moon and the new moon's arms.

-Well, that faint portion is shining by reflected light of the Earth.
+Well, that faint portion is shining by reflected light of the earth.

-NASA claimed that even the Earth-lit portion was too bright.
+NASA claimed that even the earth-lit portion was too bright.

 Officially, it's on the website.